-A few years ago, a health condition that was once a rare condition among men but now affects more than 5 million Americans was officially recognized by the US government.
-This condition is called gum disease and it is caused by plaque.
+A few years ago, the US government officially recognised a health condition that was once a rare condition among men but now affects more than 5 million Americans.
+This condition is called gum disease, and it is caused by plaque.

 Plaque is a sticky film on the teeth that can cause gum bleeding and inflammation.
-Plaque is found on the teeth of people who have gum disease and can be removed by professional dental cleaning.
+Plaque is found on people's teeth with gum disease and can be removed by a professional dental cleaning.

-There are many causes that can cause your gums to bleed.
+Cause of bleeding gums.
 For example, you may brush too hard, or cut your tongue or chew on something hard.
-The gums can also bleed because of other medical problems, such as blood in the mouth from an injured or inflamed tooth, or a dental abscess.
+The gums can also bleed because of other medical problems, such as blood in the mouth from an injured or inflamed tooth or a dental abscess.

-Bleeding gums in pregnancy are a common symptom that is most likely due to pregnancy.
-The gums are swollen and can bleed easily when exposed to injury or damage, which happens often during pregnancy.
+Causes of bleeding gums in pregnancy are a common symptom that is most likely due to pregnancy.
+The gums are swollen and can bleed when exposed to injury or damage, often during pregnancy.

-Mouthwash shall be used not in conjugation with brushing your teeth, otherwise it wont be as effective.
-If you brush your teeth at night and morning, use the mouthwash after lunch.
+Mouthwash shall be used not in conjugation with brushing your teeth; otherwise, it won't be as effective.
+For example, if you brush your teeth at night and morning, use mouthwash after lunch.
 Mouthwash will reduce the amount of plaque by %50.

 The plaques and calculus that accumulates gets double the amount each month! that means if you clean on the 5th month it is half as much plaque rather than on the sixth month.

 Studies show that lack of vitamin C can cause bleeding gum, as Vitamin C is a precursor of Collagens which give our body elasticity.
-So orange juice, Lemon and lime etc can help our body make more Collagens, more collagens and healthier gum!
+So orange juice, Lemon and lime etc., can help our body make more Collagens, more collagen and healthier gum!

-Yes! massage your gum with your fingers or by eating hard fruits like apple and carrot.
-Massage increases blood flow to the tissue and more blood means more oxygen, more oxygen equals healthier happier gum.
+Yes!
+Massage your gum with your fingers or eat hard fruits like apples and carrots.
+Massage increases blood flow to the tissue, and more blood means more oxygen; more oxygen equals healthier, happier gum.

-Bleeding gums is something that concerns a lot of people and sometimes results in a visit to the dentist.
+Bleeding gums concerns a lot of people and sometimes results in a visit to the dentist.

 We've all probably noticed that our gums bleed when we brush and floss them.
 But why is this?
-When we brush our teeth, the gums bleed because there is an abrasive action on the gum tissue, and when we floss we are removing surface plaque.
+When we brush our teeth, the gums bleed because there is an abrasive action on the gum tissue, and when we floss, we remove surface plaque.